sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

       a.
 Obtain the public IP of the SAS Data agent firewall.
 The SAS Data Agent firewall address is either the public IP of the machine where the HTTPS service is running or the public IP of the NAT that routes outgoing traffic in the SAS Data Agent network.

       b.
 Modify the security group of the Application Gateway.
 By default, this is called "PrimaryViyaLoadbalancer_NetworkSecurityGroup" and will be under the resource group of your SAS Viya deployment.
-Add an inbound rule for port 443 for the public IP found in step a.
+Add an inbound rule for port 443 for the public IP that is specified in step 2a.

 3. To verify that the connection works, on the machine assigned to the [httpproxy] host group in the Ansible inventory file in your SAS Data Agent environment:
    ```